pachyderm/docs-content/latest/set-up/authorization/add-group-roles.md

 ---
 # metadata #
-title: Add Roles to Group
+title: Add Roles to Group via PachCTL
 description: Learn how to grant and modify permissions on given resources for a group of users.
 date:
 # taxonomy #
 tags: ["permissions", "management"]
 series:
 seriesPart:
-weight: 2
+weight: 03
 ---

 ## Before You Start